philipmendels/use-flexible-undo/README.md

 All jokes aside, you might be interested in experimenting with undo-redo UI 😎 and/or implementation 🤓.
 This lib gives you two React hooks to do so.
 They work with a history of undoable actions (as opposed to a history of snapshots of app state).
 Both hooks offer identical functionality and an almost identical API, but they differ in how they integrate with your app state:

 - **useUndoableEffects** allows you to add undo/redo functionality independently of how you manage your app state.
 Updates to app state are modelled as a side-effect of updates to undo history state.
 You can use this hook together with (multiple calls to) useState, useReducer or a combination thereof.
 Quite nice for prototyping.
-- **useUndoableReducer** manages your application state and undo history state together.
+- **useUndoableReducer** integrates your application state and the undo history state.
 This hook takes an undoable reducer which can be created with the included utility **makeUndoableReducer**.

 The library does not contain UI-components.